Amoz Gibson: Early life

 Gibson obtained his Bachelor of Science in education with a major in social studies at the Miner Teachers College (now the University of the District of Columbia).
 He married Mary Elizabeth Lane in 1941.
-Gibson worked at the Washington Navy Yard and joined the army in 1944, serving in the European and Pacific theatres in a segregated regiment.
+Gibson worked at the Washington Navy Yard and was drafted into the army in 1944, serving in the European and Pacific theatres in a segregated regiment.

 Bahá'í activism

 Following his return from the war in 1946, Gibson became an active member in the Bahá'í community of Washington, D.C., serving in the Local Spiritual Assembly, regional committees and as a delegate at the Bahá'í national convention of the United States.

-He and his family moved to Mexico while he studied at Mexico City College (now Universidad de las Américas, A.C. under the G.I.
+He and his family moved to Mexico while he studied at Mexico City College (now Universidad de las Américas, A.C.) under the G.I.
 Bill.
-He obtained his Master's degree in geography in 1951.
+He obtained his master's degree in geography in 1951.
 Returning to Washington, Amoz taught geography at public school and later at Miner Teachers College.

 In 1953, Shoghi Effendi, the leader of the Bahá'í Faith, encouraged Bahá'ís to 'pioneer', i.e. to become missionaries of the faith.
-In 1955 the Gibsons followed that call, moving to the Navajo Nation in Arizona.
+In 1955, the Gibsons followed that call, moving to the Navajo Nation in Arizona.
 There they taught in schools whilst educating the local population about the Bahá'í Faith.
 The first Navajo to adopt the Bahá'í Faith was Sadye Joe, in 1957.
 Other Bahá'í pioneers later settled on the Navajo Nation and Hopi Reservation as well as in nearby towns.

 After four years on the reservation, Gibson moved to Gallup, New Mexico and took a job teaching English at Fort Wingate.
 He was appointed principal of Bread Springs Day School in 1960.

 One of Gibson's notable achievements in his activities on the reservation included organizing the visit of Rúhíyyih Khánum, the wife of Shoghi Effendi, to the reservation in 1960.
 The visit encouraged broader local awareness of the Bahá'í Faith and stimulated new activities.
 In 1962, Gibson organized a conference of a thousand Bahá'í supporters at Pine Springs, Arizona, which was attended by the Hand of the Cause, Dhikru'llah Khadem.

 In 1959, Gibson was named to the Auxiliary Board for protection, an institution responsible for overseeing the protection and propagation of the religion.
 In 1960, he was elected to the National Spiritual Assembly of the United States.
 He represented the board on trips throughout the United States and in Jamaica, Haiti, and Uganda.